 Finasteride is effective in reversing the hair loss caused due to male pattern baldness and has a high success rate.
 It is prescribed by the dermatologist between three months to one year before you actually see results.
 However, it has some side effects as well which are mentioned below –

-• Decreased Sexual ability – The most common side effect of using Finasteride tablets for hair loss is the loss of sexual appetite or decreased sexual ability.
-Men might experience difficulty getting an erection and even painful ejaculation.
-Also, the medication can decrease the amount of semen released during the sexual activity.
+- Decreased Sexual Ability – The most common side effect of using Finasteride tablets for hair loss is the loss of sexual appetite or decreased sexual ability.
 The side effects may be harmless in some cases but the doctor may recommend stopping the treatment if the problem persists or worsens.

 What Other Treatments Are Available If Finasteride Does Not Work?